A Theory of Initiation of Takeover Contests

-We study strategic initiation of first-price auctions by potential buyers with changing valuations and the seller.
+We study strategic initiation of auctions by potential buyers and the seller.
 This problem arises in auctions of companies and asset sales, among other contexts.
-The bidder's decision to approach the seller reveals that her valuation is high enough.
+The bidder's decision to approach the seller reveals that her valuation is sufficiently high.
 In common-value auctions, such as battles between financial bidders, this revelation effect disincentivizes bidders from approaching the seller.
 In pure common-value auctions, no bidder ever approaches and auctions are seller-initiated.
-By contrast, in private-value auctions, such as battles between strategic bidders, the effect is the opposite, and equilibria often feature both seller- and bidder-initiated auctions.
-We link implications about the relation between the initiating party, bids, and auction outcomes to empirical evidence on auctions of companies.
+By contrast, in private-value auctions, such as battles between strategic bidders, the effect is the opposite, and equilibria can feature both seller- and bidder-initiated auctions.
+The model points to a role of shareholder activists, investment banks as intermediaries, and toeholds in the M&A market.
+Finally, the model generates testable implications about the link between the initiating party, bids, and sale outcomes.

 Keywords: auctions of companies, auction design, mergers and acquisitions